Refefer/propagon/README.md

 Propagon
 ===

 Propagon is a library which provides a suite of algorithms for processing graphs.
-It can scale up to 100s of millions of edges and 10s of millions of ids on a laptop.
+It can scale up to 100s of millions of edges and 10s of millions of nodes on a single laptop.

 Algorithms Implemented
 ---